 Stran & Company Completes Acquisition of Premier NYC

-Quincy, MA, Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Stran & Company, Inc. ("Stran" or the "Company") SWAG SWAGW, a leading outsourced marketing solutions provider that leverages its promotional products and loyalty incentive expertise, today announced the completion of its acquisition of the assets and business of Premier Business Services, an established promotional products business started by Peter Poser in 1988 and based in Larchmont, New York ("Premier NYC"), under its previously-announced asset purchase agreement.
+/EIN News/ -- Quincy, MA, Dec.
+21, 2022 (GLOBE NEWSWIRE) -- Stran & Company, Inc. ("Stran" or the "Company") (NASDAQ: SWAG) (NASDAQ: SWAGW), a leading outsourced marketing solutions provider that leverages its promotional products and loyalty incentive expertise, today announced the completion of its acquisition of the assets and business of Premier Business Services, an established promotional products business started by Peter Poser in 1988 and based in Larchmont, New York (“Premier NYC”), under its previously-announced asset purchase agreement.

 Andy Shape, President, and CEO of Stran, commented, “We remain committed to our M&A growth strategy, and with over 30 years of experience in the promotional products industry, we expect Premier NYC to complement our capabilities and customer base.
 Moreover, this acquisition is expected to further establish our brand in the Northeast.
 Premier NYC has developed a reputation for creative, timely, and accurate delivery of promotional products.
 In addition, Premier NYC's customers include one of the largest global stock exchanges, an Ivy League university, several of the largest U.S. and international law firms, and more.
 Consistent with our prior acquisitions, we look forward to leveraging our technology and sales infrastructure to help accelerate the growth and improve operating efficiency of this business.”